zalando/postgres-operator/docs/reference/cluster_manifest.md

   custom docker image that overrides the **docker_image** operator parameter.
   It should be a [Spilo](https://github.com/zalando/spilo) image.
 Optional.

+* **spiloFSGroup**
+  the Persistent Volumes for the spilo pods in the StatefulSet will be owned and writable by the group ID specified.
+This will override the **spilo_fsgroup** operator parameter.
+This is required to run Spilo as a non-root process, but requires a custom spilo image.
+Note the FSGroup of a Pod cannot be changed without recreating a new Pod.

 * **enableMasterLoadBalancer**
   boolean flag to override the operator defaults (set by the `enable_master_load_balancer` parameter) to define whether to enable the load